medisiner/random-scripts/README.md

-# Random scripts

-## Random scripts for terminals - all made for fun
+# Random scripts for terminals - all made for fun
 All ran on a manjaro machine so...

 ## Setup